‘Act of fraud’: Why Supreme Court sent Bilkis Bano case gangrape-murder convicts back to jail

 The 11 men had been convicted in 2008 for gangrape, murder and rioting against Bano and her family near Ahmedabad on March 3, 2002, during the Gujarat riots.
 She was 19 years old and pregnant at the time.
 Fourteen members of her family were also murdered in the violence, including her three-year-old daughter.

-Narendra Modi of the Bharatiya Janata Party was chief minister at the time.
+Narendra Modi of the Bharatiya Janata Party was chief minister of Gujarat at the time.

 Scroll breaks down why Nagarathna overturned the remission orders, holding them illegal and the basis of her trenchant criticism of the Gujarat government and Shah.